TEOS-10/GSW_FreePascal/README.md

-# GSW_FreePascal
+# GSW-FreePascal

-GSW_FreePascal is a FreePascal/Lazarus wrapper for [GSW-C#master](https://github.com/TEOS-10/GSW-C/), which is the C implementation of the Thermodynamic Equation of Seawater 2010 (TEOS-10).
+GSW-FreePascal is a FreePascal/Lazarus wrapper for [GSW-C](https://github.com/TEOS-10/GSW-C/), which is the C implementation of the Thermodynamic Equation of Seawater 2010 (TEOS-10).

 ## Installation